 Although we have designed and built many larger yachts, the FPB 64 has more user friendly storage space than any of our previous designs.
 The massive volume is available so you can efficiently store all the many categories of items a long range cruising yacht carries.
 The extra storage space makes it possible to keep gear separated, neatly organized, easy to find and inventoried.
 And most important, accessible without tearing the boat apart.

-If you would like more information on the FPB 64 please contact [email protected]
+If you would like more information on the FPB 64 please contact Sue Grant: [email protected]